 • Do not touch or lift a player’s ball in play.

 In order for Golf Manitoba competitors to enjoy their championship experience, we ask all caddies be respectful.
-Any caddie behaviour that is a distraction or a disturbance to any player or official will result in the caddie being asked to leave the course by Golf Manitoba staff.
+Any caddie behavior that is a distraction or a disturbance to any player or official will result in the caddie being asked to leave the course by Golf Manitoba staff.